Travel Guide to the Itata Valley Wine Region

 Wines to Try in the Itata Valley

 In general, the Itata wine region produces several red blended wines from varieties such as Malbec or Carignan.
-These blends have an unmistakable red berries and blueberry aromas together with very spicy, Latin American flavours.
+These blends have unmistakable red berries and blueberry aromas together with very spicy, Latin American flavors.

 Read more about Wineries in Itata to visit.